Along the shores of Lake Pepin, villages like to play a game called “Tempt the Tourist.’’

-Across the street, the Stockholm Pie Company sells pie — savory ones as well as fruits and creams — and also ice cream and Spring Grove sodas.
-If we want to sit in the sun, we have a burger on the deck at Gelly's.
+Up the street, the Stockholm Pie Company sells pie — savory ones as well as fruits and creams — and also ice cream.

 They're all within a few steps of the intersection of Wisconsin 35 and Spring Street.
 A block down the highway, the Palate sells gourmet treats and cookware and offers cooking classes.